joshgerdes/jekyll-uno/_posts/2022-02-05-azure-vm-application-deployment.md

 * Azure Compute gallery
 * VM application definition and version _(in my example: the Datto RMM agent)_

 Following the guide, we will run through the creation of everything from scratch; I am, however, assuming you already have the executable or application package and know the instructions to install/uninstall it - as each application is different.
-The Microsoft[ VM Applications docs](https://docs.microsoft.com/en-us/azure/virtual-machines/vm-applications#exe-installer "VM Applications overview"){:target="_blank"} give a few good examples for getting started with various applications.
+The Microsoft[VM Applications docs](https://docs.microsoft.com/en-us/azure/virtual-machines/vm-applications?WT.mc_id=AZ-MVP-5004796#exe-installer "VM Applications overview"){:target="_blank"} give a few good examples for getting started with various applications.

 #### Setup Storage Account